f5devcentral/f5-distributed-cloud-labs-101/docs/lab1/voltconsole.rst

 .. image:: add-site-token-button.png

 Provide a name for the token.
+You can use the same unique name that was assigned for your namespace (i.e. first initial-lastname).

+Record the "UID" that is created.
+You will later use this when you add a site.